ersmith/cookbook-ssh/README.md

 Requirements
 ------------
-This cookbook currently makes some assumptions.
-It assumes that the install is setup in such a way that the config files can be found under /etc/ssh.
+This cookbook has no requirements except that ssh is installed.

 Attributes
 ----------